 End Slavery Tennessee help provide safe health needs and any other needs housing, substance abuse treatment and identified are attempted to be met through support, trauma and mental health our counseling, medical treatment, assistance Consistent support is crucial to creating in receiving government aid, and employ- self-worth as survivors move toward a ment assistance all at no cost to the crime free and independent lifestyle. survivor.
 Melanie Taylor, the Program Manager, and the General Sessions Probation Department provides the supervision of program compliance and helps coordinate court requirements, community partners, incentives and sanctions.
-Cherished H.E.A.R.T.S. is partnered with End Slavery Tennessee, the Davidson County Attorney General's Office, the Family Safety, Averhealth, Davidson County Criminal Court Clerk, Rest Stop, Mending Hearts, The Next Door, Renewal House, Independence Again, Emanuel House and others to further support participants in the program.
+Cherished H.E.A.R.T.S. is partnered with End Slavery Tennessee, the Davidson County Attorney General's Office, the cycle due to their traumatic experiences, Public Defender's Office, the Office of Family Safety, Averhealth, Davidson County Criminal Court Clerk, Rest Stop, Mending Hearts, The Next Door, Renewal House, Independence Again, Emanuel House and others to further support participants in the program.

 While in Cherished H.E.A.R.T.S., survivors attend court regularly and complete substance abuse and mental health treatment as clinically recommended.
-Participants gain employvidson County Drug Court Foundation and ment and receive assistance with physical thorough case management.
+Participants gain employbegan operation on September 2, 2014.

-FY 2021-22
+FY 20 21 -22

+-

-Number of Drug Tests % Positive 441 4
+Number of Drug Tests % Positive

+441 4